VCW-Value-Creation-Wheel/VCW4Next/README.md

 * Push them to a Docker registry.
 * Deploy them in a Kubernetes cluster using Helm.

-For example, for the backend component, go inside the folder infra:
+For example, for the backend component, navigate inside the folder "infra":
 ```bash
 $ cd packages/backend/infra
 ```